zhao-zy15/PMC-Patients/README.md

 For dataset details, see `README.md` in `datasets` and `meta_data` directory.

+All articles used in PMC-Patients are credited in `meta_data/PMC-Patients_citations.json`.

 ## Code
 To reproduce construction of PMC-Patients, see `code/PMC-Patients_collection/`.
 To try our baselines, see `code/downstream_task/`.